dannytrue/dlutwbootstrap/README.md

 	$this->addDisplayGroup(array('submitBtn', 'resetBtn'),
 		'formActions',
 		array('displayGroupClass' => '\DluTwBootstrap\Form\DgFormActions'));

 -----------------------------------------------------------------

 Links
 -----

 - The DluTwBootstrap ZF2 module is available at Bitbucket: [https://bitbucket.org/dlu/dlutwbootstrap](https://bitbucket.org/dlu/dlutwbootstrap)
 - You may find other useful information in my blog post at ZF Daily: [Twitter Bootstrap Forms with ZF2.
-Easily.](http://www.zfdaily.com/2012/04/twitter-bootstrap-forms-with-zf2-easily/)
+Easily.](http://www.zfdaily.com/2012/04/twitter-bootstrap-forms-with-zf2-easily/) You are welcome to post here any questions related to the DluTwBootstrap form functionality.